Cornucopia: Modern depictions

 In modern depictions, the cornucopia is typically a hollow, horn-shaped wicker basket filled with various kinds of festive fruit and vegetables.
 In most of North America, the cornucopia has come to be associated with Thanksgiving and the harvest.
 Cornucopia is also the name of the annual November Food and Wine celebration in Whistler, British Columbia, Canada.
 Two cornucopias are seen in the flag and state seal of Idaho.
 The Great Seal of North Carolina depicts Liberty standing and Plenty holding a cornucopia.
-The coats of arms of Colombia, Panama, Peru and Venezuela, and the coat of arms of the state of Victoria, Australia, also feature the cornucopia, symbolizing prosperity.
+The coats of arms of Colombia, Panama, Peru, Venezuela, Victoria, Australia and Kharkiv, Ukraine, also feature the cornucopia, symbolizing prosperity.

-In Terry Pratchett's Discworld series of fantasy novels, the witch Tiffany Aching was briefly in possession of the Cornucopia which is badge of office of Summer, when she contracted avatarism as well as ped fecundis during the events of Wintersmith.
-This causes problems by spurting out food and animals, including a massive flock of chickens.

-The motif of the cornucopia is used in the book series The Hunger Games.
-In the eponymous gladiatorial games described in the series, a large horn-like cache filled with weapons and equipment is placed at the starting point: this cache serves as the focal point of fighting during the games' first minutes, and is even called the "Cornucopia".
-In the film adaptation, the national anthem of Panem, the series' primary setting, is called "the Horn of Plenty", which is mentioned several times in the lyrics.
+Cornucopia motifs appear in some modern literature, such as Terry Pratchett's Wintersmith and Suzanne Collins's The Hunger Games.

 The horn of plenty is used for body art and at Thanksgiving, as it is a symbol of fertility, fortune and abundance.